 WD Google Maps is a WordPress maps builder plugin that lets you add unlimited maps to your site, create multiple markers, add store locators, and instantly preview changes you make to your maps before publishing.

 The plugin creates fully responsive maps and supports all Google map controls and all map types …

 (WD Google Maps provides advanced map building features)

 You can download a free version of the plugin with limited options, or the premium version with advanced features like customizable map settings, custom marker icon builder, ability to draw shapes in rectangles, circles, polygons and polyline, customizable map skins & themes, get directions, and more.

 To learn more about the plugin, watch the video below or visit the website here: WD Google Maps

-You can also search for more WordPress Map plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Directory …
+You can also search for more WordPress Map plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Repository …

 Congratulations!
 Now you know how to add maps to WordPress.

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group